BenVanZyl/Reliance/README.md

        appsettings.Development.json => development settings

-- Reliance.Db.Scripts.MsSql
+- Reliance.DbScripts.MsSql
 - Reliance.Web
-4. Set Reliance.Db.Scripts.MsSql as start up project and run the code.
+4. Set Reliance.DbScripts.MsSql as start up project and run the code.
 This should run the database scripts.
 5. Set Reliance.Web as start up project and run the code.